tomjnapier/tomjnapier.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Hi there, I'm Tom
 ---

-I'm a web developer and accessibilty specialist.
+I'm a web developer and accessibility specialist.
 I'm currently working for the civil service in the UK.
 I'm trying to use this site to record my thoughts, you can find my <a href="/blog">articles on the blog</a>.
 If you like, you can <a href="/about">read more about me</a>, or if you have questions, you can <a href="/contact">get in touch</a>.